natarake/natarake/README.md

 <p><em>Head of Area at <a href="https://efc.com.ph/">Ecossential Foods Corporation</a><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 </em></p>

 <p>I've been coding for fun since 2017.
 This year, I decided to shift my career to something I really enjoy doing.
 Hence, I joined a coding bootcamp to become a professional programmer.
-I am currently completing personal projects to showcase my skills and land a job as a full-stack developer.
+I am currently completing personal projects to showcase my skills and land a job as a frontend or full-stack developer.

 When I'm not coding, I try various MMORPGs with friends.
 They call me <strong>NataNoob</strong>.
 I am also into cryptocurrency trading and NFT games.